 Industrial grade inks like mil spec and rubber stamp inks allow for marking on a variety of substrates, including both porous and non-porous substrates that can be otherwise difficult to mark.

 Industrial grade inks come in all kinds of colors and serve a number of purposes, from printing onto frozen food packages to marking pipes in industrial settings.
 Some inks are waterproof, and some are designed to remain legible in even the harshest environments: exposed to chemicals, physical

 debris, abrasion, and even freezing and thawing.

 When paired with industrial stencils, industrial inks are often used to mark product identification, shipping information, or other valuable information that requires a clear and permanent mark.

-Our numbering heads are available in a variety of different styles and configurations for both numbering and lettering.
+Our numbering heads are available in various styles and configurations for both numbering and lettering.

-There are many kinds of marking tools available depending on your budget and marking requirements, so contact us to learn more about all of our marking tools, machinery, and complementary products.
+Many kinds of marking tools are available depending on your budget and marking requirements, so contact us to learn more about our marking tools, machinery, and complementary products.

 This post was published on November 1, 2022 and updated on November 1, 2022.